 5) Terrestrial and mobile scanners use the same software for registration

-Both the BLK360 and the BLK2GO use the same software for post-processing, although the BLK2GO requires point cloud registration because you don’t need to register separate scans together (unless you have multiple BLK2GO datasets that you wish to register together, of course).
-You can import data directly from both scanners into Leica Cyclone REGISTER 360 BLK Edition.
+Both the BLK360 and the BLK2GO use the same software for post-processing, although the BLK2GO typically does not require point cloud registration because you don’t need to register separate scans together (unless you have multiple BLK2GO datasets that you wish to register together, of course).
+You can import data directly from both scanners into Leica Cyclone REGISTER 360 PLUS (BLK Edition).
 The optional license-free BLK Data Manager lets you download the raw data from both devices to import it at a later stage into our software.

 The BLK360 and BLK2GO both produce reality capture datasets.
 There are slight differences regarding accuracy, but you can register BLK360 and BLK2GO datasets together if you would like.
 For example, if you have a BLK360 scan of a building with some overlapping BLK2GO scans, you can register them together using visual alignment in a very simple process.